-If the appellant advises that more time is needed for preparation, then the hearing can be postponed to the next scheduled meeting of the appeal panel.
+If the appellant advises that more time is needed for preparation, then the hearing can be postponed to the next scheduled meeting of the Housing Appeals Board.
 This is normally one month later.

 The appeal panel is scheduled to meet monthly with meetings cancelled if there are no appeals to be heard.